jan-brabec/microimaging_histology_DIB/README.md

 axis image off;
 ```

 * We have prepared a function that allows to view H&E, VEGF as well as Mean diffusivity and in-plane fractional anisotropy (FAIP).
 It allows also to zoom-in also on particular regions of the histology of DTI map by clicking on one of the maps.
-Navigate yourself to the folder **Step_5_View_data** and try
+Navigate yourself to the folder **Step_5_View_data**

 ```
 view_HE_VEGF_MR(sample)